Jack Alderman: History

-Jack Alderman was born on May 29, 1951 in Garden City, Georgia.
+Jack Alderman was born on May 29, 1951, in Garden City, Georgia.

-On June 14, 1975, he was convicted for his part in the killing of his wife, Barbara Jean Alderman (née Blase), and was subsequently sentenced to death by the Superior Court of Chatham County, Georgia.
-His wife was beaten to death with a crescent wrench and choked before being dumped into a creek in Rincon, near Barbara's mother's home.
+On June 14, 1975, he was convicted for the September 21, 1974, murder of his wife, Barbara Jean Alderman (née Blase), and was subsequently sentenced to death by the Superior Court of Chatham County, Georgia.
+His wife was beaten to death with a crescent wrench and choked before being dumped into a creek in Rincon, near her mother's home.

 On April 1, 1985, at a new sentencing trial, he was again sentenced to die.

 A Timesonline article states: "Alderman's co-defendant, John Brown, a drug addict and alcoholic, confessed to the murder, but then changed his story to implicate Alderman.
 Brown claimed that he and Alderman killed Mrs Alderman together, and that Alderman promised to pay him for his role in the killing.
 There was no forensic evidence and Alderman was convicted only as a result of statements provided by Brown."
+Brown was sentenced to life in prison for his role in the murder and paroled in 1987.
+In 2000, he committed suicide in 2000 when the police tried to arrest him on child molestation charges.

 The prosecutors, however, maintained that Jack Alderman attempted to defraud $20,000 from his wife's life insurance, which was provided for by Barbara's employer, the City of Savannah.

 Marcel Berlins of The Guardian wrote: "Alderman had claimed from the start he was innocent, even refusing to enter into plea bargains that would have spared his life, because that would have meant admitting his culpability".

 Alderman was held at the Georgia Diagnostic and Classification Prison in Jackson, Georgia.

 Constitutionality of lethal injection

-On September 19, 2007, an execution date for Jack Alderman, there was a temporary stay while the Supreme Court decided on the constitutionality of lethal injection.
+On October 19, 2007, an execution date for Jack Alderman, there was a temporary stay while the Supreme Court decided on the constitutionality of lethal injection.